vzickner/flowable-jfs2020-demo/README.md

 # Flowable JFS2020: Modern Could-Based Process Architectures

-This repository includes everything for the talk [Modern Cloud Process Architecture]().
+This repository includes everything for the talk [Modern Cloud-Based Process Architecture](https://www.java-forum-stuttgart.de/de/Slot+6+2020.html#A6).
-There are two modes for the setup, you can either use the Enterprise Trial or the OSS version.
-Both setups are docker based and described below.
+The default mode is to use the Flowable Trial, or another Enterprise installation if available.
+In theory it's possible to use Flowable OSS as well.
+For the OSS usage there is a [work in progress branch](https://github.com/vzickner/flowable-jfs2020-demo/tree/oss) in this repository.

 ## Enterprise Trial Setup